AgenttiX/freeradius-letsencrypt/README.md

   Certificates (Local Computer) -> Certificate Enrollment Requests -> Certificates.
 - Export the certificate with right-click -> All tasks -> Export...
 - Export the private key as well.
-- Select "Export all extended properties" (just in case).
+- (Select "Export all extended properties" (just in case)).
 - Use AES256-SHA256 encryption with a password.
-- Move the certificate file to the RADIUS server
+- Move the certificate file to the RADIUS server.
 - Extract the .pfx package with:
   - `openssl pkcs12 -in RADIUS_SERVER.pfx -nokeys -out cert.pem`
   - `openssl pkcs12 -in RADIUS_SERVER.pfx -nocerts -out privkey.pem -nodes`
 - Place the files in e.g. `/etc/freeradius/3.0/certs/`

+If you get the error 2148204809 or 0x800B0109, ensure that the server certificate is signed by the correct CA.
+The Active Directory Certificate Authority can sometimes create certificates with an invalid issuer that is the CN of the certificate instead fo the correct CA.

+When debugging errors with the configuration, see /var/log/freeradius/radius.log on the server, and "netsh wlan show wlanreport" on the Windows client.

 ## Server setup
 - Join the server to the domain with Samba as usual